Classic Maryland Crab Cakes

 In a small bowl, whisk the egg, mayonnaise, mustard, Old Bay seasoning, lemon juice, and 1/4 teaspoon salt.
 Scrape the mixture over the crab and mix gently until well combined.
 Gently break up the lumps with your fingers but do not overmix.

 Sprinkle the breadcrumbs and the parsley over the mixture, and mix them in thoroughly but gently; try not to turn the mixture into a mash—it should still be somewhat loose.
 Cover with plastic wrap and refrigerate for 1 to 3 hours.

 Shape the crab mixture into 8 cakes about 1 inch thick.
 In a 12-inch nonstick skillet, heat the olive oil over medium heat.
 Add the cakes to the pan (8 should fit comfortably).
 Cook until dark golden brown on the underside, about 4 minutes.
-Flip the cakes, reduce the heat to medium low, and continue cooking until the other side is well browned, 4 to 5 minutes.
+Flip the cakes, reduce the heat to medium-low, and continue cooking until the other side is well browned about 4 to 5 minutes.
 Serve with lemon wedges on the side for squeezing over the cakes.